Alcohol and Pregnant Women

 The simple fact of becoming pregnant completely changes the risks associated with drinking alcohol.
 And this doesn’t mean drinking alcohol to excess or being addicted to alcohol.
 Really it refers to drinking any alcohol while pregnant.

-If a non-pregnant woman is only having an occasional drink, there may be no health or mental risk to an occasional drink.
-But alcohol and pregnant women don't mix.
-Any amount of alcohol during pregnancy increases the risk of "fetal alcohol syndrome disorder" in the newborn.
+If a non-pregnant woman has an occasional drink, there may be no health or mental risk.
+But alcohol and pregnant women don’t mix.
+Any amount of alcohol during pregnancy increases the risk of “fetal alcohol syndrome disorder” in the newborn.

 FASD symptoms may show up as physical, mental or developmental abnormalities.
 A baby may have a few, some or all of these symptoms and they may vary in severity:

 - Abnormal facial features and a small head

 - Vision or hearing problems

 - Problems with the kidneys or bones or especially the heart

 Once the child gets older and especially when they start in school, other signs may be apparent:

 - The child may be excessively active and may not be able to control all his or her actions